 Some rental companies charge by the mile, while others use daily rates.
 That expense adds up quickly, so don’t underestimate how much to budget for your trip.
 It might be cheaper to buy a used bike and pay for qualifying international motorcycle insurance.

 Don’t forget to ask questions if you’re uncertain of anything while renting a motorcycle.
 There could be restrictions, including where you’re allowed to ride.
-If you plan to cross state lines, you’ll need to ensure the business enables that to happen.
+If you plan to cross state lines, you’ll need to ensure the business enables that.